 If you are pregnant or breastfeeding, you are entitled to have a risk assessment of your work environment by your manager.
 The Occupational Health Service can also help in assessing risks.

-You can find more information about risks in the work environment, risk assessment and medical check-ups on the following pages of the HR web
+You can find more information about risks in the work environment, risk assessment and medical check-ups on the following pages of the HR web.
+The HR web is aimed at HR functions and managers, and the information on the pages is adapted to the needs and prior knowledge of these target groups.

 Contact